-Shark diving and photography are incredible experiences.
-The best locations in the world to photograph sharks include the Bahamas with liveaboard dive operators and Hawaii.
+Despite the dangers, shark diving and photography are incredible experiences.
+The best locations in the world to photograph sharks include the Bahamas with liveaboard dive operators, and Hawaii.